NoxOrg/Nox.Cli/README.md

 Firstly, the `secrets:` section is where we link to our secrets provider and vault url.

-The `branches:` section is where we specify the command 'categories'—for the lack of a more tech–propriate term.
+The `branches:` section is where we specify the command 'categories'—for the lack of a more tech-propriate term.
 You'll recall from running the `nox` command previously that it listed the `new`, `sync` and `version` commands as options.
 We'll disregard the `logout` command for now as it's baked into the tool.
 You will however see how these three commands have been propogated from the manifest file.

 <div align="center">